PavlovNick/Tkinter/README.md

 # Tkinter

-It is a program which written with Tkinter
+It is a program which written with Tkinter (Python GUI)

 ### gmail_enter_send.pyw